home-assistant/home-assistant.io/source/_integrations/system_bridge.markdown

 ha_integration_type: integration
 ---

 [System Bridge](https://system-bridge.timmo.dev) is an application that runs on your local machine to share system information via its API/WebSocket.
-You can also send commands to be to the device such as opening a file or sending keyboard keypresses.
+You can also send commands to be to the device such as opening a URL or sending keyboard keypresses.

 ## Prerequisites